As suggested in Running on other cloud providers - #8 by Raj_Dhakad.

 I’d love to do this but with current obligations I’m not sure when I’ll have a chance.
 If you or someone else would like to take this on, I’ll be around for guidance.
 Form a quick perusal of the docs, I think the rough steps would be:

-Reference: Push a model to Replicate – Replicate
+Reference: Push your own model - Replicate docs

 from cog import BasePredictor, Path, Input